JDGiardino/Steamy/README.md

 * Mac Setup (Coming Soon)

 ## Contributing
 Interested in making a code change or suggesting improvements?
+Contributions to the Steamy project are more than welcomed!
+All changes follow a pull request and approval based flow.
+To contribute to the project you can either :
+* Fork the repository and create a pull request on your fork against this repository [(documentation on how to do this)](https://kbroman.org/github_tutorial/pages/fork.html).
+* Request contributor access
+* Create an Issue for your suggested change

+## Errors
+Running into issues setting up Steamy?
+Seeing unexpected error from commands?
+Is something unclear?

+Feel free to create a Github issue detailing the problem!

 ## Bot Commands
-For a list and breif description for all Steamy commands see below :
+[Detailed list of bot commands with examples here](https://github.com/JDGiardino/Steamy/wiki/Bot-Commands).
+Otherwise a list and breif description for all Steamy commands below :
-- `$achievement GAME_NAME` - This command posts to the server the rarest achievement for the given game name.
+- `$achievement GAME_NAME` - Posts the rarest achievement for the given game name.
-- `$game GAME_NAME` - This command posts to the server the player count and rank in top played games for the given game name.
+- `$game GAME_NAME` - Posts the player count and rank in top played games for the given game name.
-- `$help` - This command sends a direct message to user who called it, with a list of all commands Steamy can preform.
+- `$help` - DMs a list of all commands Steamy can preform.
-- `$top NUMBER` - This command posts to the server the top played games by player count up to the given number(No higher than 100).
+- `$top NUMBER` - Posts the top played games by player count up to the given number.
-- `$user USER_NAME` - This command posts to the server the total played hours on Steam for the given Steam user name.
+- `$user USER_NAME` - Posts the total played hours on Steam for the given Steam user name.
-- `$users_game "USERS_NAME" "GAME_NAME"` - This command posts to the server a given user's played hours and unlocked achievements for a given game.
+- `$users_game "USERS_NAME" "GAME_NAME"` - Posts a given user's hours and unlocked achievements for a given game.
-- `$user_id USER_NAME` - This command posts to the server the ID for a given Steam user name.
+- `$user_id USER_NAME` - Posts the ID for a given Steam user name.